Self-Evolution Learning for Mixup: Enhance Data Augmentation on Few-Shot Text Classification Tasks: Method

 \subsection{Text Classification Model and Mixup}

-We utilize the BERT \cite{2018arXiv181004805D} for text classification tasks, this model adopts a multi-layer bidirectional Transformer encoder architecture and is pretrained on plain text for masked word prediction and next sentence prediction tasks.
-BERT takes an input of a sequence and outputs the representation of the sequence.
-The sequence has one or two segments that the first token of the sequence is always $[CLS]$ which contains the special classification embedding and another special token $[SEP]$ is used for separating segments.
+We utilize the BERT \cite{2018arXiv181004805D} for text classification tasks, where the BERT model adopts a multi-layer bidirectional Transformer encoder architecture and is pre-trained on plain text for masked language modeling.

 BERT takes a sequence of words as the input and outputs the representation of the sequence.
-For text classification tasks, BERT takes the final hidden state $h$ of the first token $[CLS]$ as the representation of the whole sequence.
-Then We append a softmax function with a linear transformation to generate a probability distribution and the predicted label.
+For text classification tasks, BERT takes the final hidden state $h$ of the first token $[CLS]$ as the sentence representation.
+Then, we append a softmax function with a linear transformation to generate a probability distribution and the predicted label.

-To address the issue of lacking of data in few-shot scenarios, we propose the data augmentation method to generate new data for training the BERT model.
-The core idea of mixup is to select two labeled data points (${x}_i,{y}_i$) and (${x}_j,{y}_j$), where ${x}$ is a input and $y$ is a label.
+To relieve the data deficiency in few-shot scenarios, we propose a data augmentation method to generate pseudo samples for training the BERT model.
+The core idea of mixup is to select two labeled data points (${x}_i,{y}_i$) and (${x}_j,{y}_j$), where ${x}$ is the input and $y$ is the label.
 The algorithm then produces a new sample ($\tilde{x}$, $\tilde{y}$) through linear interpolation: